 - Paperback ISBN:

-Mechanical Engineer emeritus, Massachusetts Institute of Technology (MIT), Cambridge, MA, USA
+GE Additive, Massachusetts Institute of Technology (MIT), Cambridge, MA, USA

 John is a Mechanical Engineer with almost 50 years of experience using the finite element method for engineering analysis.
 From 1967 to 1971, he worked with special purpose finite element programs at the Westinghouse Electric Corporation.
 He switched to general purpose finite element programs with the initial release of ANSYS in 1971.
 John served as a consultant to the ANSYS Headquarters Technical Support Group for 20 years where he specialized in nonlinear material models, APDL, User Programmable Features, specialty applications, and other non-standard uses and customizations of the program.
 He has used ANSYS as a consulting engineer to support Fortune 500 companies and has taught ANSYS and finite element analysis at the Massachusetts Institute of Technology (MIT) and the Korea Advanced Institute of Technology (KAIST).
 John is currently a Professor of Industrial and Engineering Technology and a registered Professional Engineer in the Commonwealth of Pennsylvania.
 He earned his B.S.M.E., M.S.M.E., and Ph.D. in Mechanical Engineering from the University of Pittsburgh.